derlin/investing-historical-data/README.md

       Commands:

-        history|h <get|search>   get historical data for various markets and indices. calendar|c <get|search>  get economic calendar informations.
+        history|h <subcommand>   get historical data for various markets and indices. calendar|c <subcommand>  get economic calendar informations.
         help [cmd]               display help for [cmd]

+## History

-## history-search (h s)
+### history search (h s)

-List and search the available commodities and items along with their ID.
+Search the items available in investing.com's history.
+The ID can then be used as argument to investing-history-get.js (`history get` command).

 Example: